Haseenarh/moviebox/README.md

    cd moviebox

 ## Configuration
-Create a .env file in the project root.

-Add your TMDb API key:
+Add your bearer token to the constant.js file

-REACT_APP_TMDB_API_KEY=your-api-key

 ## Running the App
 To start the app, run the following command: